tubalainen/esp8266_lawnmower_automation/README.md

 The built is quite straight forward.
 Adding the filter for the two buttons and connect in/out of the DC-DC converters.

 # The Arduino Code
-I found this code on the Home Assistant homepage, credits to: XXXX The code compiles great in Arduino IDE, it requires the ESP8266 setup as well as the MQTT libs installed.
+I found this code on the Home Assistant homepage, credits to the HASS community, found the code on this thread: https://community.home-assistant.io/t/arduino-relay-switches-over-wifi-controlled-via-hass-mqtt-comes-with-ota-support/13439/10

+The code compiles great in Arduino IDE, it requires the ESP8266 setup as well as the MQTT libs installed.
 Change the SSID, Password and MQTT details to fit your setup.